JamesBrace/machine-learning-benchmarks/utility-benchmarks/README.md

 * **Matrix Multiplication** - The reason for including this is a given!
 You have the option to perform matrix multiplication on any size matrix you want!
 Just feed the size as a parameter.
 * **Pooling** - Another widely used layer in CNNs that reduce the feature size in order to speed up training as well as prevent overfitting.
 This file includes both Max and Average pooling.
+In addition to the normal parameters that are fed, you can also specify the number of times you want to run the layer in CPU mode and get an average of all the run times.
 * **Unary Ops** - This includes a handful of useful unary operations such as: log, ReLU, ceiling, sin, tanh and more...
 * **Reduction Ops** - This includes a handful of reduction operations such as argMax and mean